w3f/research/docs/polkadot/implementors-guide/guide.md

 The overseer's logic can be described with these functions:

 *On Startup*
-* Start all Processes
+* Start all subsystems
 * Determine all blocks of the blockchain that should be built on.
 This should typically be the head of the best fork of the chain we are aware of.
 Sometimes add recent forks as well.
-* For each of these blocks, send an `OverseerSignal::StartWork` to all processes.
+* For each of these blocks, send an `OverseerSignal::StartWork` to all subsystems.
 * Begin listening for block import events.

 *On Block Import Event*
 * Apply the block import event to the active leaves.
 A new block should lead to its addition to the active leaves set and its parent being deactivated.
-* For any deactivated leaves send an `OverseerSignal::StopWork` message to all processes.
+* For any deactivated leaves send an `OverseerSignal::StopWork` message to all subsystems.
-* For any activated leaves send an `OverseerSignal::StartWork` message to all processes.
+* For any activated leaves send an `OverseerSignal::StartWork` message to all subsystems.

 (TODO: in the future, we may want to avoid building on too many sibling blocks at once. the notion of a "preferred head" among many competing sibling blocks would imply changes in our "active set" update rules here)

 *On Message Send Failure*
-* If sending a message to a process fails, that process should be restarted and the error logged.
+* If sending a message to a subsystem fails, that subsystem should be restarted and the error logged.

-When a process wants to communicate with another process, or, more typically, a job within a process wants to communicate with its counterpart under another process, that communication must happen via the overseer.
-Consider this example where a job on Process A wants to send a message to its counterpart under Process B. This is a realistic scenario, where you can imagine that both jobs correspond to work under the same relay-parent.
+When a subsystem wants to communicate with another subsystem, or, more typically, a job within a subsystem wants to communicate with its counterpart under another subsystem, that communication must happen via the overseer.
+Consider this example where a job on subsystem A wants to send a message to its counterpart under subsystem B. This is a realistic scenario, where you can imagine that both jobs correspond to work under the same relay-parent.

 ```
      +--------+                                                           +--------+